 Film & TV

-This month I ticked another film off the list recommended to me by Emily at Fashioneyesta, this time watching Madagascar.
+This month I ticked another film off the list recommended to me by Emily at Fashioneyesta, this time watching Madagascar on Netflix.
 It’s a fun film too, I enjoyed it.
 Not quite as good as Finding Nemo and Finding Dory if I had to rank it relative to those, but still very funny and enjoyable.
 I have one more film recommended by Emily that I want to check out (though there are loads more she could point me to I’m sure), so I’ll try and tick that one off the list as well soon.

 On the TV, the latest series (the O series) of QI has now finished, and that was as good as usual.
 I’m pleased to hear they’re already in the process of filming the P series, so that’ll be good to see when it eventually comes out.
 The current runs of The Last Leg and Room 101 are still going at the moment, and I’m still enjoying those.